 The report asks for information such as:

 - The business entity’s Department of State Document Number.
-You can find your Document Number by doing a Florida entity search on the Florida Department of State’s website and look for the 6 or 12 digit Document Number towards the top of the page.
+You can find your Document Number by doing a Florida entity search on the Florida Department of State’s website.
+Look for the 6—or 12-digit Document Number towards the top of the page.

 - Legal business name of the entity